A massive winter storm is sweeping across the U.S., making holiday travel dangerous

 On a day when millions of Americans were expected to be traveling for the winter holidays, a massive cold weather system marched across most of the contiguous United States, bringing record-breaking cold, gusty winds and dangerous precipitation to states from Montana to Alabama.

-The National Weather Service estimated that most of the nation's 330 million residents were under some sort of winter weather warning on Thursday morning — a who's who of winter maladies from blizzards, snow squalls and ice storms to high winds, wind chill and hard freezes.
+The National Weather Service estimated that much of the nation's 330 million residents were under some sort of winter weather alert on Thursday — a who's who of winter maladies from blizzards, snow squalls and ice storms to high winds, wind chill and hard freezes.

 In its Thursday forecast, the NWS warned of "record-breaking cold and life-threatening wind chills over the Great Plains to overspread the eastern half of the Nation by Friday."